Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 mv .env.example .env
 ```

-Open the `.env` file with a text editor, you will find all environment variables that could be customized.
+Open the `.env` file with a text editor, you will find the main environment variables that could be customized.
 You won't have to set/change all, most of them have a default value that will probably fit your needs.
 But some parts must be reviewed.

+!!!secondary
+See [Configuration](/getting-started/configuration/) to learn about all the environment variables that can be set.
+!!!

 #### Database